 In 2018, according to Audiweb data, more than 40 million Italians spent almost 3 hours a day online, 75% of them using a smartphone.

 THE SUPPORT OF MHEALTH TO THE HEALTH SECTOR

-According to the World Health Organization, mhealth is “a practice of public and medical health care supported by mobile devices, such as smartphones, patient monitoring devices, personalised digital assistance and other wireless devices”.
-Besides the advantage of keeping us always connected to the health workers, how else can mhealth improve our well-being?
+According to the World Health Organization, mHealth is “a practice of public and medical health care supported by mobile devices, such as smartphones, patient monitoring devices, personalised digital assistance and other wireless devices”.
+Besides the advantage of keeping us always connected to the health workers, how else can mHealth improve our well-being?
 Certainly, by allowing a better therapeutic adherence and providing aggregated data on the patient’s state of health.

 One of the biggest challenges for healthcare professionals is to make sure that patients follow the prescription and treatment correctly.
-In this sense, the apps that remind patients of which drugs to take can be very useful.
+In this sense, the apps that remind patients of which medicine to assume can be very useful.
 The lack of therapeutic adherence is “due to the poor therapeutic result, the continuation of the pathology, and a burden – from billions of dollars a year – in avoidable direct costs for the health system and for families”.

-To enable the growth of mhealth, there is a need for serious regulation that goes beyond the socio-political and health boundaries for the provision of health care.
+To enable the growth of mHealth, there is a need for serious regulation that goes beyond the socio-political and health boundaries for the provision of health care.
 The future of healthcare is all around the patient, but the patient has no decision-making power.
 Insurance companies, large pharmaceutical companies, doctors, managers, suppliers, manufacturers, governments and many other forces influence the future of health.

 Currently, most digital healthcare technologies are limited to single services such as the confirmation of an appointment via SMS, the sending of medical reports via email and the use of wearable apps and devices that monitor individual parameters.
 There are specific apps that can measure and track some parameters like blood glucose and arterial pressure, as well as physical activity in general.
-The great potential of mobile technology in the health field, however, does not seem to be enough for an organizational and administrative update: in fact, the reduction of costs and the implementation of adequate tools should go hand in hand with an adequate training of the health professionals.
+The great potential of mobile technology in the health field, however, does not seem to be enough for an organisational and administrative update: in fact, the reduction of costs and the implementation of adequate tools should go hand in hand with an adequate training of the health professionals.

-eHealth can be an excellent support to traditional health care to monitor patients’ psychophysical conditions and their vital parameters in real time.
+eHealth can be an excellent support to traditional healthcare to monitor patients’ psychophysical conditions and their vital parameters in real time.
 In this way, the patient becomes an active part of the healing and therapy management process.

-EHEALTH AND MHEALTH: NEW OPPORTUNITIES
+EHEALTH AND MOBILE HEALTH: NEW OPPORTUNITIES

 In addition to the practical aspects, the perspective for health professionals and patients also changes: doctors can easily communicate with colleagues and they can benefit from long life training and the new standards can be shared to improve the quality of care.

 From the patient’s point of view, instead, we talk about engagement: what is taken into consideration is not only the diagnosis, but also the socio-cultural context and the behavioural, cognitive and emotional dimensions.
 Especially in the case of chronic diseases, the intervention must also include psychological support.
-Indeed, the active involvement of the patient is one of the key features of ehealth.
+Indeed, the active involvement of the patient is one of the key features of eHealth.

 EHEALTH AND MHEALTH: FUTURE GOALS

-The main purpose of ehealth technologies is certainly their large-scale diffusion and cost containment without having to compromise on quality.
-Nevertheless, what are the factors that can influence the results of ehealth interventions in various ways?
+The main purpose of eHealth technologies is certainly their large-scale diffusion and cost containment without having to compromise on quality.
+Nevertheless, what are the factors that can influence the results of eHealth interventions in various ways?

 Obviously, while computer science is running fast, the evolution of health systems is linked to bureaucratic and operational aspects that affect the implementation of these new technologies, although already approved.